mobile-cloud-computing/spartial-frontendv2/Readme.md

-# Running Guide for Spatial Frontend v2 Locally
+# Running Guide for Spatial Frontend v2

-This guide provides a step-by-step approach to running the Spatial Frontend v2 application locally.
-It covers running the application directly using Node.js and npm, using Docker to run it in a container, and setting up automated deployment using GitHub Actions.
+This guide provides a step-by-step approach to running the Spatial Frontend v2 application.
+It covers running the application locally using Node.js and npm, using Docker for containerized deployment, and automating the deployment on a target VM using Ansible.

 ## Prerequisites